trey-rosius/event_driven_cdk/README.md

 Now that we have a brief understanding of what EDA's are, let's go ahead and dive into the main topic for the blog post.

+## Scope
-We'll use the concept of EDA's to design and build a modern serverless graphql api.
+We'll use the concept of EDA's to design and build a modern serverless graphql api on AWS.
+We will be doing so, by mixing and matching different AWS services in a technical manner in order to accomplish the task.

+## Out Of Scope
+We would not be looking at introductions to any of the AWS Services used in this tutorial such as
+- AWS Step functions
+- AWS SNS
+- AWS SQS
+But i'll provide supporting documents to upskill if need be.

+This tutorial is aimed at the following audiences:
+- Software engineers looking for a quick hands on intro into Event Driven Architectures

 ## Use Case
 Let's say you want to order pizza from a restaurant, through the restaurants mobile or web application.
 In an ideal scenario,